CircleCI-Public/mcp-server-circleci/README.md

 debug="true" # Optional - for debugging requests and responses made to the mcp server
 ```

-Add the following to your Q Developer MCP config json replacing the placeholders under with your values <>:
+Add the following to your Claude Desktop MCP config json replacing the placeholders under with your values <>:

 ```json
 {